orsinium-labs/walnats/docs/events.md

 Events should be stored in a separate library shared across all actors and producers that need it.
 This library will serve your schema registry and provide type safety for all code that emits or handles events.

-To declare an event, you'll need to provide the event name and the model.
-The model can be a [dataclass](https://docs.python.org/3/library/dataclasses.html), a [pydantic](https://pydantic-docs.helpmanual.io/) model, a [protobuf](https://developers.google.com/protocol-buffers/docs/pythontutorial) message, or anything else that can be serialized.
+To declare an event, you'll need to provide the event name and the schema.
+The schema can be a [dataclass](https://docs.python.org/3/library/dataclasses.html), a [pydantic](https://pydantic-docs.helpmanual.io/) model, a [protobuf](https://developers.google.com/protocol-buffers/docs/pythontutorial) message, or anything else that can be serialized.
 In this tutorial, we'll use a dataclass because it's available in stdlib.

 ```python
 import walntas